 Crate him/her up even you are at home

 Don’t forget to crate him/her while you are at home.
 I mean, not for a long time.
 You can crate him/her for about 30 minutes and get him/her out.
 By doing that, you can easily make them feel that your leaving is not equal to crate him/her up.

 You can make the crate a “happy place” for your dog, and let them feel the crate as their own territory.
 So, you can easily do that by placing the crate in a place where you mostly hang out.

-So, you have to train this at least 2-3 weeks.
+So, you have to train this for at least 2-3 weeks.
 That means you cannot do any other pieces of training while crate training.
-Because you need to let them feel that going to crate as a rewarding behavior.
+Because you need to let them feel that going to crate is a rewarding behavior.